onedayradio/one-day-radio-api/README.md

 ## Running tests

+1. Start the local database `make setup-local-db`
-1. To run all tests run `yarn test`
+2. To run all tests run `yarn test`
-2. To run all tests in watch mode run `yarn test:watch`
+3. To run all tests in watch mode run `yarn test:watch`
-3. To run the test coverage report run `yarn test:coverage`
+4. To run the test coverage report run `yarn test:coverage`

 ## Updating npm package dependencies